Bayawan City – Negros Oriental

 Tawo Tawo Festival of Bayaway City

-While a visit to Bayawan City is a nice trip over a long weekend, a visit during the Tawo Tawo festival is surely the highlight for everybody who seeks for the Filipino culture and the beauty of the rural lifestyle.
+While a visiting the city in the southwest of Negros Oriental is a nice trip over a long weekend, a visit during the Tawo Tawo festival is surely the highlight for everybody who seeks for the Filipino culture and the beauty of the rural lifestyle.

 Useful Contacts In Bayawan City